rodhoda/Pneumonia_Detection_Classifier/README.md

-## X-RAY PNEUMONIA DETECTION

-1. Introduction to what the project is
+# X-Ray Pneumonia Detection

-# Project Environment
+## Project Environment
 - This project was done through the Anaconda program.
 You will first need to download it and will be prompted with all necessary steps:
 ``